Abandoned Olympic Venues

-Yet the question remains, what has become of the multi-million, often multi-billion, dollar Olympic venues that were built specifically for the Olympics?
-With their purpose fulfilled, most of these brand new, state-of-the-art facilities will begin the rest of their existence in obscurity.
-They join an ever growing list of former Olympic venues, fate uncertain.
+Yet the question remains, what has become of the multi-million, often multi-billion, dollar Olympic venues that were built specifically for said games?
+Purpose fulfilled, most of these brand new, state-of-the-art facilities will begin the rest of their existence in obscurity.
+These buildings join an ever growing list of former Olympic venues, fate uncertain.
 Some have been repurposed, others torn down.
 Yet an ever growing number that have simply been left to decay, abandoned by the very cities that built them.
-Once prestigious, now a financial burden so great, some cities have simply chosen to forget about them.
-A podium of world peace now a momument of financial ruin.
+Once prestigious, most now a financial burden so great, some cities have simply chosen to forget about them.
+A podium of world peace now a monument of financial ruin.

 The Paris 1924 Olympics brought prestige to a country rebuilding from the ruin of World War I. Once the games closed, nearly all of the venues were either repurposed or dismantled.
 Today only one venue, the Stade de Paris, has fallen into disuse and neglect.
 Built for the football games, the stadium enjoyed a long career in rugby hosting long after the games.
 In 1999 it was damaged by a storm and as since fallen into neglect.